scalameta/metals/architecture.md

 ## MtagsIndexer

-MtagsIndexers are the approximate SemanticDB's `TextDocument` generator based on syntax information.
-They are useful when we're interested in symbol name and their locations, and not interested in further information such as their types and document's synthetics.
+MtagsIndexers are primarily designed for symbol indexing, generating approximate SemanticDB `TextDocument` instances based on syntax information.
+They are particularly useful when we are interested in symbol names and their locations, without requiring further information such as their types or document synthetics.

-We use mtags-generated SemanticDB instead of compiler-generated SemanticDB because sometimes we want to rely on symbol index even when the compiler cannot generate SemanticDB: 3rd-party dependencies, not-compilable code, or compilable but not yet compiled code.
+We use Mtags-generated SemanticDB instead of compiler-generated SemanticDB because there are times when we want to rely on a symbol index even if the compiler cannot generate SemanticDB: for example, with 3rd-party dependencies, non-compilable code, or not yet compiled code.

-One of the endpoint is `scala.meta.internal.mtags.Mtags` that dispatches to several `MtagsIndexer` implementations.
+The endpoints is `scala.meta.internal.mtags.Mtags`, which dispatches to several MtagsIndexer implementations:

-- `ScalaMtags` parses the given Scala file using scalameta's parser.
+- `ScalaMtags` parses the provided Scala file using Scalameta's parser.
-  - To see which symbols ScalaMtags extract, the unit tests (`MtagsSuite.scala` and `tests/unit/src/test/resources/mtags`) is a good resource.
-- `ScalaToplevelMtags` **tokenizes** the given Scala file using scalameta, and parse it on Metals side.
+  - To see which symbols ScalaMtags extracts, refer to the unit tests (`MtagsSuite.scala` and `tests/unit/src/test/resources/mtags`). p `ScalaToplevelMtags` tokenizes the given Scala file using Scalameta, and parses it on the Metals side with custom parser.
-  - We skip extracting nested symbols (such as functions and members defined in toplevel class, trait, and object).
-We can skip nested symbols because we're not interested in the nested symbols when doing symbol search.
+  - To enable fast indexing with a low memory footprint, nested symbols (such as functions and members defined in top-level classes, traits, and objects) are skipped since nested symbols are not of interest when performing symbol search.
+  - See [Fast goto definition with low memory footprint | Metals](https://scalameta.org/metals/blog/2018/12/12/fast-goto-definition) for more details.
   - The unit test (`ScalaToplevelSuite.scala`) is a good resource to see which symbols it extracts.
 - `JavaMtags` parses the given Java file using `qdox`.
+- `JavaToplevelMtags` tokenize and parses Java code in the same way as `ScalaToplevelMtags`.
+We use our own custom tokenizer and parser instead of `qdox` for fast indexing.